 "It's a very unequal contest between the two organs.
 Eyes are the windows of the soul, they express feelings, They come in subtle, alluring colors and shades, they brim with tears, They shine and gleam and twinkle.
 Ears, well, they're funny-looking things really, especially when they stick out. ..... no wonder women hang earrings on the lobes .... to distract the eye from the furry hole that leads to your brain.
 In fact, what other function does the earlobe have?"

 We found a 1993 copy of the English language edition of the Japanese publication, Business Tokyo.
-It printed some interesting predictions 25 years ago, underlined below with our present comment:
+It printed some predictions 25 years ago, some below with our present comment:

 "By 1997-- videophones in everyone's home".

 They were referring to landline phones, which everyone had back then (and most homes still have).
 It's a bad call for landline phones, as the wiring cannot handle video.
 It's a sure thing by (we'd guess) 2040 on phone systems that will be of a higher technology.
 Presently, videophones are almost universal in Deaf homes (i.e., the video phones and Video Relay Services).